 In some cases, this condition can be deadly if it is not treated.
 Other times, the condition may heal over time even without treatment.
 However, it can cause severe scarring and deformity.

 - Deformity of the face

 When to Contact a Medical Professional

 Medical care is needed if mouth sores and inflammation occur and persist or get worse.

 Cancrum oris; Gangrenous stomatitis

-Srour LM, Wong V, Wyllie S. Noma, actinomycosis and nocardia.
-In: Farrar J, Hotez PJ, Junghanss T, eds.
+Srour ML, Wong V, Wyllie S. Noma, actinomycosis and nocardia.
+In: Farrar J, Hotez PJ, Junghanss T, Kang G, Lalloo D, White NJ, eds.
 Manson's Tropical Diseases.
 23rd ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 29.